matConn/jekyll-noita/blog/_posts/2017/2017-04-07-text-based-level-editing-phaser-js.md

 So using the room layout above, `level1[0][8].charAt(4)` would match a case of `p` in our switch statement:
 	- 0 is the index of the room (it is the only room shown, but typically there would be multiple rooms), 8 is the index of the row, and the 4th character of the 8th row is a `p`.

-An abridged version of the room-drawing function can be seen below; this is the function to be called on collision.
+### An abridged version of the room-drawing function
+This is the function to be called on collision.

 ```
 function drawRoom(room){